Richard Agar: Coaching career

 On 2 June 2014, Agar quit his job with Wakefield Trinity Wildcats with immediate effect and was replaced by his assistant James Webster.

 On 10 June 2014, it was confirmed Agar would become first team coach of Warrington Wolves for the 2015 Super League season working alongside Tony Smith.

 On 29 August 2016, Agar resigned as head coach of the French national team.
 It is believed he left because new Fédération Française de Rugby à XIII president Marc Palanques wanted a Frenchman to coach the national team.

 On 17 October 2020, he coached Leeds in the 2020 Challenge Cup Final victory over Salford at Wembley Stadium.

 In the 2021 Super League season, he guided Leeds to a fifth-placed finish on the table as the club qualified for the playoffs.

 On 21 March 2022, Agar announced he would step down as Leeds head coach with immediate effect.

 On 3 August 2022, Agar was announced as assistant coach for the New Zealand Warriors on a two-year deal commencing in 2023.
-He will join new Warriors head coach Andrew Webster, his fellow Toa Samoa assistant coach and younger brother his former assistant James.
+He would join head coach Andrew Webster, his fellow Toa Samoa assistant coach and younger brother his former assistant James.